1. Validity for future business transactions – Validity of contrary General Terms and Conditions – Validity for companies only

-Should the client be in default of acceptance or culpably in breach of other duties to cooperate, we shall be entitled to charge for the resulting damages, including any additional costs incurred.
-In this case, the risk of accidental loss or incidental deterioration of the purchased goods also passes over to the client at such time as the client falls into default of acceptance, provided that our delivery obligation has already been met with regard to the goods to be delivered.
+Should the customer be in default of acceptance or culpably in breach of other duties to cooperate, we shall be entitled to charge for the resulting damages, including any additional costs incurred.
+In this case, the risk of accidental loss or incidental deterioration of the purchased goods also passes over to the customer at such time as the customer falls into default of acceptance, provided that our delivery obligation has already been met with regard to the goods to be delivered.

-10. Intended use of the goods, obligations of the client, liability
+10. Intended use of the goods, obligations of the customer, liability

 10.1.
 If we have made a pledge for certain products to effect delivery contingent upon their intended use, the customer shall be liable for any and all disadvantages which we may suffer as a result of incorrect statements made.
-In the case of toxins and other substances which may only be used within the scope of legal or official provisions, the client's order shall also serve as a statement that these substances shall be used for a purpose permissible under the foregoing terms and conditions.
-The consumers of our goods are obliged to apply to our products the laboratory directives of the professional association of the chemical industry.
-They shall observe the legal regulations for handling the substances.
+In the case of toxins and other substances which may only be used within the scope of legal or official provisions, the customer's order shall also serve as a statement that these substances shall be used for a purpose permissible under the foregoing terms and conditions.
+They shall observe the legal regulations when handling or using the substances, mixtures and products supplied by us.
 Private persons cannot be supplied with chemicals.

 10.2.
 Information given concerning the usability of goods does not constitute any assurance or guarantee of suitability for such use.
-Relevant identified uses according to Regulation (EC) No. 1907/2006 (REACH REGULATION) in the applicable version do not represent a contractual guarantee of any characteristic or a use stipulated in the contract.
+Relevant identified uses according to Regulation (EC) No. 1907/2006 (REACH Regulation) in the applicable version do not represent a contractual guarantee of any characteristic nor a use stipulated in the contract.

-10.4.
-Insofar as we provide the client with advice ‒ whether verbally, in writing or as a result of tests ‒ such advice is provided to the best of our knowledge but without liability on our part, and does not release the client from their obligation to check the delivered goods with respect to their suitability for the intended processes and purposes.
-Application, use and processing of goods are carried out beyond the scope of our control and are therefore the sole responsibility of the client.
+10.5.
+Insofar as we provide the customer with advice – be this verbally, in writing or as a result of tests – such advice is provided to the best of our knowledge but without liability on our part, and does not release the customer from the obligation to check the delivered goods with respect to their suitability for the intended processes and purposes.
+The application, use and processing of goods is carried out beyond the scope of our control and is therefore the sole responsibility of the customer.

 11. REACH clause